Criminal charge: Europe

 Article 6 of the European Convention on Human Rights protects the right to a fair trial.

 United States

 In the United States, people facing criminal charges in any situation enjoy certain rights under the Constitution.
 These rights include the right to remain silent, habeas corpus, the right to an attorney, and double jeopardy.
 It is important for someone who faces criminal charges to know their rights so they can take the proper action to exercise their rights.
 Among those rights are a criminal suspect's Miranda Rights which are read to a suspect prior to interrogation while in the custody of the police.
 If a suspect is not given a Miranda warning prior to interrogation it is possible that the suspect's statements will be excluded from evidence in a later criminal prosecution.

+India

+As per Article 21 of the Constitution of India, "No person shall be deprived of his life or personal liberty except according to procedure established by law, nor shall any person be denied equality before the law or the equal protection of the laws within the territory of India".
+It also covers a just and fair trial without any arbitrary procedure, which confers that arrest should not only be legal but also justified.
+In this context, this article consists of the procedural and constitutional rights of the accused before and after the arrest in India.
+Except when exceptions are created, the accused person, unless and until provided otherwise, is considered innocent until proven guilty before the court of law.

 Prosecution

 Many people avoid criminal charges by staying out of the state where they committed the crime.
 A person facing state criminal charges is always prosecuted in the state where they committed the charges.
 A person may be able to get away with minor violations like a ticket, but they will not be able to hide from something like a misdemeanor or a felony.

 There are about sixty criminal charges that are considered more serious that people face every day.
 These charges can range from less serious actions such as shoplifting or vandalism to more serious crimes such as murder.